abachman/my-new-tab/README.md

 # My New Tab

 A simple, clean, custom Chrome new tab page.
-If you're using the extension from the Chrome app store, all settings are synced across all your devices.
+If you're using the extension from the Chrome app store, all settings [will eventually be] synced across all your devices.
+(Pull requests welcome!)

 This is me playing with `create-react-app`, React, Redux, yarn.
 The whole pile / stack.